Skew-orthogonal polynomials in the complex plane and their Bergman-like kernels: Christoffel perturbation for skew-orthogonal polynomials

 \end{remark} The proof of this remark can be found as a special case in \cite[Section~3]{AV}, where both $p_n^{(M)}(z)$ and $K_{n}^{(M)}(z, u)$ are given in terms of a ratio of two determinants of sizes $M+1$ and $M$, respectively.
 Analogously we can express $q_n^{(M)}$ and $\prekernel_n^{(M)}$ as a ratio of Pfaffians following \cite{ABa}, but for the proof of the above theorem we will only consider the simplest case $M = 1$.

-We note that the simple relationship between the odd SOP and odd OP found in \autoref{thm:sop_from_op} breaks down for $q_{2 k + 1}^{(1)}(z) $ and $p_{2k+1}^{(1)}(z) $, even if the initial OP $p_n(z)$ were to satisfy a three-term recurrence relation. \begin{corollary} The sequence of OP $(p_n^{(1)})_n$ in $L^2(|\cdot - m|^2\dif\mu)$ does not satisfy a three-term recurrence relation.
-Here, we exclude those measures that after an affine transformation become rotationally symmetric. \end{corollary} For a particular case of $p_n^{(1)}(z)$ given in terms of Gegenbauer polynomials $p_n(z)$, this was indeed shown in \cite[Section~5]{ANPV}.
+We note that the simple relationship between the odd SOP and odd OP found in \autoref{thm:sop_from_op} breaks down for $q_{2 k + 1}^{(1)}(z) $ and $p_{2k+1}^{(1)}(z) $, even if the initial OP $p_n(z)$ were to satisfy a three-term recurrence relation. \begin{corollary} Let $\mu$ be a measure that cannot be made rotationally symmetric under an affine transformation.
+The sequence of OP $(p_n^{(1)})_n$ in $L^2(|\cdot - m|^2\dif\mu)$ does not satisfy a three-term recurrence relation. \end{corollary} For a particular case of $p_n^{(1)}(z)$ given in terms of Gegenbauer polynomials $p_n(z)$, this was indeed shown in \cite[Section~5]{ANPV}.

 Let us present the proof now for \autoref{thm:CP_SOP}. \begin{proof} We start with eq.~\eqref{prek1}.
 In \cite[Eq.~(2.14)]{ABa} the density $\corrfct_{N, 1}^{(1)}(z)$, defined as in \eqref{eq:Rkdef}, was expressed in terms of a ratio of Pfaffian determinants for an arbitrary product of $M$ characteristic polynomials, which for $M=1$ reads: